ibm-cloud-docs/sdk-handbook/languages/node/node.md

 ## Publishing
 {: #node-publishing}

 All Node SDKs should be publicly available on an [IBM GitHub organization](/docs/sdk-handbook?topic=sdk-handbook-distribution#open-source).
 The releases of these SDKs should be published on [NPM](https://www.npmjs.com/).
+Your NPM package should be [scoped](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages#creating-a-scoped-public-package) with [`@ibm-cloud`](https://www.npmjs.com/search?q=%40ibm-cloud), so that NPM users can find similar packages across NPM.

 Your SDK should follow the [semantic versioning best practices](/docs/sdk-handbook?topic=sdk-handbook-distribution#semantic-versioning).